turingschool/front-end-curriculum/projects/overlook.md

 When I visit the main application page, clicking on the `Customer` icon will take me to the `Customer` page.
 The UI will prompt me to either search for a current customer or create a new customer.
-If I search for a new current customer, finding that customer will give me the option to select that customer.
+If I search for a current customer, finding that customer will give me the option to select that customer.
 If that customer does not exist, the UI will state that this customer does not exist.